List of Roseanne and The Conners characters: Geena Williams-Conner

 Geena Williams-Conner is played by Maya Lynne Robinson (Rae'Ven Larrymore Kelly in season 7 and Xosha Roquemore in season 10).
-The wife of D.J. and mother of Mary; she is, like D.J., a military veteran.
+The African-American wife of D.J. and mother of Mary; she is, like D.J., a military veteran.

-The character was introduced in a 1994 Roseanne episode wherein D.J. must kiss her for a school play, but is reluctant to do so because she is black.
+The character was introduced in a 1994 Roseanne episode wherein D.J. must kiss her for a school play, but is reluctant to do so because she is black (race).
 D.J. overcomes his prejudices and kisses her for the play; she is not seen on the original show again.

 In the Season 10 revival, it is revealed that Geena had married D.J., and while D.J. is home raising their daughter, she is still an active-duty soldier.

 She was a main character in season one of The Conners, having been discharged from the military after a tour in Afghanistan.
 In Season 2, she is called into active duty again.
 In an interview with MEAWW, Robinson explained that the show did not have her character return as a regular, and that she was joining another sitcom as a main character in The Unicorn.

 Other major characters

 Nancy Bartlett

 Nancy Lynn Bartlett is played by Sandra Bernhard.
 Nancy is a part owner of the Lanford Lunch Box.
 She marries Arnie Thomas, but — after he eventually leaves her — she comes out as a lesbian.
 She frequently is seen dating women; her first girlfriend Marla is played by Morgan Fairchild.
 Nancy is never ashamed of her promiscuity, nor does she ever show any self-consciousness about her unusual behavior.
 She is one of the most self-confident characters in the series, often even more than Roseanne.
 Her tendency toward self-absorption seems to only be quelled while dating a woman or being around Jackie.
 Nancy turns out to be a loyal good friend to both Roseanne and Jackie throughout the series; however, she doesn't hesitate to reprimand them for their selfishness and cruelty when they treat their mother, Bev, so harshly that Bev ends up crying about it for days afterward while Nancy gives her support.

-Nancy appeared in a revival-era episode in 2018 in season 10 but has not appeared on The Conners.
+Nancy appeared in a revival-era episode in 2018 in season 10, but did not appear on The Conners.